mxc-commons/znd-servicemanager/BENCHMARKS.md

-# Benchmarking mxc-servicemanager
+# Benchmarking znd-servicemanager

-We provide a comprehensive suite of benchmark tests to measure mxc-servicemanager.
+We provide a comprehensive suite of benchmark tests to measure znd-servicemanager.
 Test implementations can be found in the files listed below.
 This document delivers short descriptions of the tests.
 The whole suite was backported to zend-servicemanager:master to be able to compare the results.